-While the Tories took Ontario back into recession, the American economy was booming in terms of GDP growth, hitting 4.5 percent in 1997 (and over 4 percent annual growth rates until 2001).
-With its biggest trading partner sucking up imports, this helped revive Ontario’s bruised manufacturing sector and in late 1997, and the unemployment rate began a four year decline.
-At the very same time, the Toronto-centred housing price crash bottomed out in 1996-97 after an incredible 8-year slide.
+While the Tories took Ontario back into recession, the American economy continued its GDP growth boom, and hitting 4.5 percent in 1997 and 4 percent annual growth rates through to 2001.
+With Ontario’s biggest trading partner sucking up imports, Ontario’s bruised manufacturing sector began to revive.
+In late 1997, the unemployment rate began a four-year decline.
+At the very same time, the Toronto-centred housing crash bottomed out after an incredible 8-year slide.

-The housing crisis was one of the forgotten factors of why working-class people in Ontario felt so insecure during the 1990s recession.
-In the absence of good jobs and real social security programs, home ownership and growing home prices became the new family pension and income security plan for large sections of Canada’s working-class.
-This was especially true after the Harris Tories and Chretien Liberals destroyed publicly-funded housing projects, including co-ops.
-In this leaner, meaner Canada created in the 1990s, homes were not just something to live in, but an investment plan for the survival of small but important working-class fortunes…but only if you could afford to get your foot in the door.
+The housing crisis was one of the forgotten factors of why working people in Ontario felt so insecure during the 1990s recession.
+In the absence of good jobs and real social security programs, home ownership and growing home prices became increasingly attractive as the new family income security plan for many working people.
+The government-financed co-operative housing alternative was destroyed by Mulroney, Chretien and Harris.
+In this leaner, meaner Canada of the 1990s, homes became the privatized social security system – but only if you could inherit or afford a mortgage.

-By the spring of 1999, Ontario’s economic fortunes had largely reversed thanks to an American boom, and the lessening of federal austerity measures.
-Despite causing the 1995-96 recession, the Harris Tories were quick to claim their Common Sense Revolution was responsible for the subsequent recovery.
+By the spring of 1999, Ontario’s economic fortunes had largely reversed thanks to the American boom and the end of federal funding cuts.
+Mike Harris, his party, and their business partners boldly claimed the Common Sense Revolution was responsible for the recovery.

 The Best Election Money Can Buy

-The Harris Tories were not going to count on the recovery to help them win the election.
+Despite improving economic circumstances, the Harris Tories were not going to count on the recovery to help them win the election.
 They needed a public relations machine the province had never seen.
-During the 28-day election campaign, they set an Ontario election record in by spending $23.5 million.
-The NDP and Liberals spent less than $6 million combined.
-The much-vaunted and record-breaking “third party” spending was just above $6 million across 29 registered advocacy groups.
-In other words, the Tories spent double what the two other parties and all advocacy groups spent combined.
+During the 28-day election campaign, they set an Ontario election spending record of $23.5 million.
+The NDP and Liberals together spent less than $6 million.
+The election’s much-hyped and record-setting “third party” spending was just over $6 million and spread out across 29 registered advocacy groups.
+The Tories doubled the combined spending of the two opposition parties and all advocacy groups.

-The Tories made this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
-More than two-thirds of the money raised by the central Tory campaign came from corporations, a number of them six-figure donations.
+The Tories made all this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
+More than two-thirds of the money raised by the central Tory campaign came from corporations.
+A fair number of them were six-figure donations.

-The Tories raised the limit on individual donations from $14,000 to $25,000.
-Working-class people can’t possibly donate $14,000 today, let alone $25,000 back then – but this is chump change for the wealthy.
-They also effectively exempted party leader expenses from any limits.
-The Tories would spend $1.6 million on the leadership tour, the Liberals $392,000, the NDP only $65,000.
+The Tories also raised the limit on individual donations from $14,000 to $25,000.
+This was chump change for the wealthy, not working people.
+The Tories also effectively exempted party leader spending limits.
+The Tories spent $1.6 million on their election leadership tour.
+The Liberals spent $392,000, the NDP only $65,000.

-According to Robert MacDermid’s groundbreaking study of the election’s spending, the overall campaign spending limits were raised by 114 percent.
+According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the Harris Tories raised overall campaign spending limits in Ontario by 114 percent.

-To maximize their money advantage, the Tories deliberately shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restricted formal campaign period.
-The Tories spent as much money on advertising during the month before the election as they did in the formal 28-day election campaign itself.
+To maximize their money advantage, the Tories deliberately also shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restrictions of the official election campaign.
+The Tories spent as much money on advertising during the month before the election as they did in the official 28-day election campaign.

 NDP betrayal, labour divided, right-wing Liberals

-To some, voting NDP was a principle.
-The leadership of many major unions remained loyal and lined up behind the NDP during the 1990s.
-However, many unions had broken with the Ontario NDP over the 1993 Social Contract.
+For some, voting NDP was a principle.
+The leadership of many major unions remained loyal and lined up behind the NDP through the 1990s.
+However, many unions broke with the Ontario NDP over the 1993 Social Contract.
 The Social Contract was an NDP plan to cut $2 billion out of government labour costs to fight a $13 billion deficit.
-The unions rejected opening up their union contracts to impose concessions, so the Social Contract was unprecedented legislation which unilaterally opened up collective agreements of hundreds of thousands of public sector workers and imposed concessions.
-Of all the concessions, the forced unpaid days off – “Rae Days” – came to symbolize the entire disappointment and betrayal of NDP rule.
+The unions rejected opening up their union contracts to impose concessions, so the Social Contract was passed as legislation.
+It forced open collective agreements covering hundreds of thousands of public sector workers and imposed concessions.
+Of all the concessions, the forced unpaid days off – “Rae Days” – came to symbolize the betrayal of the NDP.

-The Social Contract was a catastrophe, a betrayal and a massive gift to the NDP’s right-wing and business opposition.
-In one of Bob Rae’s apocryphal stories in his memoirs, Canadian autoworkers president Bob White tore a strip off Rae and the other NDP premiers, Romanow of Saskatchewan and Harcourt of BC, saying “Why the hell should working people see all their benefits and everything we’ve been fighting for all these years go down the drain because you guys have bought into all this neo-conservative economics.
+The Social Contract was a catastrophe, and a massive gift to the NDP’s right-wing and business opposition.
+In one of Bob Rae’s apocryphal stories in his memoirs, Rae writes that former Canadian autoworkers president Bob White tore a strip off Rae and the other NDP premiers, Romanow of Saskatchewan and Harcourt of BC, saying “Why the hell should working people see all their benefits and everything we’ve been fighting for all these years go down the drain because you guys have bought into all this neo-conservative economics.
 You’re elected to fight for our people, not to stick your nose up Mulroney’s ass.”
 Curiously, White responded to this quote in Rae’s memoirs by denying he ever said it.
 Either way, White, who had become the Canadian Labour Congress president, opposed the Social Contract.

 The 1995 election was a surprise because the Liberals went in with over 50 percent support in the polls.
 However, they cratered as the Tories were elected on a Common Sense Revolution platform of “tough love” austerity, scapegoating welfare recipients, repeal of employment equity (what Harris called “the quota law”), as well as big promises like a 30 percent income tax cut and a plain-as-day commitment to not cutting healthcare.
 The Tories would decimate healthcare with cuts, but they did deliver the income tax cut – over half the cut went to the wealthiest 10 percent.